Trumbleup/personal-portfolio/README.md

 # personal-portfolio
-A personal portfolio for web-developer Stephen-Trumble
+A personal portfolio for web-developer Stephen Danny Trumble